-The Arizona legislature has retained and expanded some of the incentives for charitable giving for 2021.
+The Arizona legislature has retained and expanded some of the incentives for charitable giving for 2022.
 This alert explains the credits for individuals only.
 The dollar limits differ depending on marital status.
-Your payments will make a positive impact on the recipient organization, while at the same time reducing your Arizona income tax liability dollar for dollar.
+Your payments will make a positive impact on the recipient organizations while at the same time reducing your Arizona income tax liability dollar for dollar.
 Here are descriptions of the credits:

 Private School Tuition Organizations – Form 323

-The tax credit for contributions to a School Tuition Organization is $1,221 for “married filing joint” and $611 for all other taxpayers.
+The tax credit for contributions to a School Tuition Organization for 2022 is $1,245 for “married filing joint” and $623 for all other taxpayers.
 The credit is available for a contribution that provides scholarships or grants to qualified elementary and high schools.
-Your contribution cannot be designated for the direct benefit of your dependent but can be made to benefit a relative or any other student if they are not your dependent.
-Before making your contribution, make sure that the organization meets the rules set out by the Arizona Department of Revenue to qualify as a School Tuition Organization.
-Here is a link to the list of the 2021 qualified School Tuition Organizations.
-The organization should give you a receipt showing the name and address of the school tuition organization, your name, the amount paid, and the date paid.
+Your contribution cannot be designated for the direct benefit of your dependent.
+However, it can be made to benefit a relative or any other student if they are not your dependent.
+Here is a list of the 2022 qualified School Tuition Organizations

 PLUS “Switcher” Tax Credit Program – Form 348

 The Private Learning Uplifting Students (PLUS) tax credit allows donors to receive credit for a contribution over and above the original tax credit.
 The Arizona taxpayer must first donate the maximum for the original School Tuition Organization Tax Credit in order to donate an additional amount for the PLUS “Switcher” tax credit.
 The PLUS “Switcher” credit amount for 2022 is $1,238 for “married filing joint” and $620 for all other taxpayers.

 Summary of 2022 Private School Tuition Organization Credit Maximums: